metricly/metricly-docs/content/integrations/AWS-Integration/AWS-Detailed-Billing.md

 4. Expand **Detailed Billing Reports [Legacy]** and check **Turn on the legacy Detailed Billing...**.
 ![enable-detail-billing-legacy](/images/AWS-Detailed-Billing/expand legacy.gif)
 5. Select **Configure**.
 A modal appears.
-6. Create an S3 bucket with a name, such as `metricly-detailed-billing`.
+6. Create an S3 bucket with a name, such as `cloudwisdom-detailed-billing`.
 ![create s3](/images/AWS-Detailed-Billing/create-s3.png)
 7. Select **Next**.
 A default policy is generated.
 8. Confirm the policy is correct.